virtual-world-framework/vwf/public/web/docs/install.md

 <div id="install" class="well" markdown="1">
-User and App Developer Installation Instructions
+App Developer Installation
 ==========================
 --------------------------

-### Windows Installation
+### Windows

-To install the windows version of Virtual World Framework, please download the [Latest VWF Installation Package for Windows](http://download.virtualworldframework.com/files/VWF_Windows_Install.exe) and execute the installation file.
+To install the windows version of Virtual World Framework,Download and run the [Windows Installer](http://download.virtualworldframework.com/files/VWF_Windows_Install.exe) and execute the installation file.

 --------------------------

-### Mac OS X / Linux Installation
+### Mac OS X / Linux

 NOTE: On Mac OS X, please make sure you have [Xcode Command Line Tools](https://developer.apple.com/xcode/) installed prior to executing the script.

-To install the Mac/Linux version of Virtual World Framework, please execute the following command at your terminal/shell prompt:
+Execute the following command at your terminal/shell prompt:

     $ curl -kL http://get.virtual.wf  | sh

 </div>

 <div id="advancedInstall" class="well" markdown="1">
-Core Developer Installation Instructions
+Core Developer Installation
 ==========================
 --------------------------

-These instructions are only required if you are going to be developing VWF core functionality.
-If you are going to be developing VWF Applications on top of the framework, please follow the instructions above.
+Note: You need only follow these instructions if you plan on developing VWF core functionality (for example, writing or modifying a driver).
+If instead, you wish to develop VWF Applications on top of the framework, please follow the instructions above.

-The VWF source code may be forked from [github](https://github.com/virtual-world-framework/vwf) at any time.

 --------------------------
 <div class="well" markdown="1">
-### Windows Installation
+### Windows

-Please make sure you have the following software packages installed on your Windows machine in order to compile and update Virtual World Framework core source code:
+Please make sure you have the following software packages installed:

 Prerequisites: